All Episodes Plain Text

 I'm very concerned about that as well.

-Why are they doing it type thing?
+You know, what is their strategic, why are they doing it type thing?

 Also, you have Russia buying large swaths of property in coal mines and infrastructure in Kentucky.

-They're looking on our military bases to see what we're doing, because now they own that property right next door.
+They're looking on our military bases to see what we're doing because now they own that property right next door.

 On that topic, and you mentioned steel specifically, this story getting a lot of attention recently.

-Japan's Nippon Steel is committed to a $15 billion acquisition of U .S. steel, and according to Reuters, is confident of completing that deal by the end of the year, despite strong U .S. opposition, including from President -elect Donald Trump.
+Japan's Nippon Steel is committed to a $15 billion acquisition of U.S. steel, and according to Reuters, is confident of completing that deal by the end of the year, despite strong U.S. opposition, including from President-elect Donald Trump.

 We will not give up on the deal.

-There is no global strategy without the U .S., said Nippon Steel's vice chairman to Reuters after returning from an eighth visit to the United States.
+There is no global strategy without the U.S., said Nippon Steel's vice chairman to Reuters after returning from an eighth visit to the United States.

-Yes, I'm talking in reference to the media events that President -elect Trump creates.
+Yes, I'm talking in reference to the media events that President-elect Trump creates.

 This is the latest thing, verified citizenship.

-Mr. Walker said, are you going to do this through executive order?
+Crystal Walker said, are you going to do this through executive order?

-Of course he knows that's not true.
+Of course, he knows that's not possible.

 He creates media events that really have no substance.